MarketSquare/SSHLibrary/README.rst

 	SSHLibrary documentation.

 lib/
-	Includes Trilead SSH library JAR distribution which must be in CLASSPATH when executing tests with Jython.
+	Contains Trilead SSH library JAR distribution which must be in CLASSPATH when executing tests with Jython.

 src/